-Big Data propaganda is rampant these days, with analytics vendors selling you on their ability to analyze and make sense of “any” data, and even predict behaviors based on data you are already collecting.
-Experienced Demand Generation leaders know that not all data is created equal, however, as the old “garbage in, garbage out” problem is still one of the biggest challenges they have to deal with, preventing them from understanding performance around important Demand Generation KPIs.
+Big Data is a hot topic these days, with analytics vendors touting their ability to analyze and make sense of “any” data and predict behaviors based on data you are already collecting.
+Experienced demand marketing leaders, however, know that not all data is created equal, as the old “garbage in, garbage out” problem is still one of the biggest challenges they have to deal with, preventing them from understanding performance around important demand marketing KPIs.

-So, what is the key to better Demand Generation analytics?
-How can we better close the loop between content/channel interactions and opportunities to make better decisions about our Demand Generation optimization?
-We must take a different approach, a more structured approach to Demand Generation analytics.
+So, what is the key to better demand marketing analytics?
+How can we better close the loop between content/channel interactions and opportunities to make better decisions about our demand marketing optimization?
+We must take a different approach, a more structured approach to demand marketing analytics.
 The following set of key performance indicators are a great start.

 Which is the more effective piece of content – the one with 100 downloads that sourced one sale, or the piece with 10 downloads and three sales?